rdonka/PASTaUserGuide/docs/userguide/datapreparation.md

 ![png](../img/datapreparation_1_SynapseDataSaving.png)
 If data are collected with Synapse (Tucker Davis Technologies), raw block folders can be placed directly in the _Raw Data_ folder.
 Copy the data blocks output by Synapse for each session into _Raw Data_.
 If blocks are nested in tanks, we recommend to unnest the blocks for ease of file key creation.

+#### Option 1a: Synapse (TDT) Format - Multiple Sessions Per Block
+Depending on setting configuration, _Synapse_ can also store multiple fiber photometry sessions run simultaneously into one block with sessions identified by the Stores Listing ID for each stream (e.g., 405A and 465A, 405B and 465B).
+In this case, users can either pre-separate the blocks with TDT's tank manager, or use modified multi block data extraction and load data functions (see below for more details).

 #### Option 2: CSV Format
 If data are collected with other systems (e.g., Neurophotometics, Doric), users must first format the data files into CSV files.